-Staff is presenting an urgency version of the Ordinance (Exhibit A to Attachment 1) and a non-urgency version of the Ordinance (Exhibit B to Attachment A) at the same time due to the 2019 ADU Laws taking effect in January 1, 2020 and Ordinance No. 18-01 lacking compliance with the new state regulations.
-A four-fifths vote of the City Council is required to enact an urgency ordinance.
-The urgency version of the Ordinance will become effective immediately upon Council adoption (see Government Code Section 36937) and would therefore provide local regulatory control, where available, for ADUs and JADUs in the short-term.
+Staff is presenting an urgency version of the Ordinance (Attachment 1) and a non-urgency version of the Ordinance (Attachment 2) at the same time due to the 2019 ADU Laws having taken effect on January 1, 2020 and Ordinance No. 18-01 lacking compliance with the new state regulations.
+A four-fifths vote of the City Council is required to enact the urgency ordinance.
+The urgency version of the Ordinance will become effective immediately upon Council adoption (see Government Code Section

+36937) and will therefore provide local regulatory control, where available, for ADUs and JADUs in the short-term.
 The non-urgency version of the Ordinance would become effective 31 days after Council adoption on second reading and would replace the urgency version of the Ordinance.
 The urgency and non-urgency versions of the Ordinance are identical with respect to the development regulations.